GoogleChrome/web.dev/src/site/content/en/blog/storage-foundation/index.md

 high-performance applications for the web.
 Most notably, [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly) (Wasm) has opened the door to fast and powerful web applications, while technologies like [Emscripten](https://emscripten.org/) now allow developers to reuse tried and tested code on the web.
-In order to truly leverage this potential, developers must be given the same power and flexibility when it comes to storage.
+To truly leverage this potential, developers must have the same power and flexibility when it comes to storage.

 This is where the Storage Foundation API comes in.
 The Storage Foundation API is a new fast and unopinionated storage API that unlocks new and much-requested use cases for the web, such as implementing performant databases and gracefully managing large temporary files.
-With this new interface, developers will be able to "bring their own storage" to the web, reducing the feature gap between web and platform-specific code.
+With this new interface, developers can "bring their own storage" to the web, reducing the feature gap between web and platform-specific code.

-The Storage Foundation API is designed to resemble a very basic file system so it gives developers flexibility by providing generic, simple, and performant primitives upon which they can build higher-level components.
+The Storage Foundation API is designed to resemble a very basic file system so it gives developers flexibility by providing generic, simple, and performant primitives on which they can build higher-level components.
 Applications can take advantage of the best tool for their needs, finding the right balance between usability, performance, and reliability.

 ## Why does the web need another storage API?

-The web platform offers a number of storage options for developers, each of which built with specific use-cases in mind.
+The web platform offers a number of storage options for developers, each of which is built with specific use-cases in mind.

 - Some of these options clearly do not overlap with this proposal as they only allow very small